pkic/pkic.org/content/blog/2020/2020-04-21-preparing-for-quantum-computing.md

 ---
-title: Preparing for Quantum Computing
+authors:
+- Diana Gruhn
+date: "2020-04-21T17:09:27+00:00"
+keywords:
+- rsa
+- nist
+- quantum
+- ietf
+- ecc
 summary: Quantum computing is advancing, and while experts are not sure when there will be a quantum computer powerful enough to break the RSA and ECC cryptographic algorithms that are currently in use, many are operating under the assumption that this can happen within a 10-15 year timeframe.
-authors: [Diana Gruhn]
-date: 2020-04-21T17:09:27+00:00
 tags:
+- RSA
+- NIST
 - Quantum
 - IETF
-- Crypto Agility
-- RSA
 - ECC
+title: Preparing for Quantum Computing

 ---
 Quantum computing is advancing, and while experts are not sure when there will be a quantum computer powerful enough to break the RSA and ECC cryptographic algorithms that are currently in use, many are operating under the assumption that this can happen within a 10-15 year timeframe.
 This is a general timeline because there is no way to know when this will occur – it could happen sooner or it could happen later.